joaquintorres21/wstat/README.md

 (currently in development)
 # wstat

-This is a weather station connected to a DB.
+This is a weather station that sends data to my PC.
 It measures temperature, humidity, pressure, CO2 in air, wind strength/direction.
 Developed over ESP32 with [Arduino](https://docs.arduino.cc/) framework.

 ## Testing/Prototype components